HomeMy WebLinkAboutCI-199Page 1 of 3 // CI-199

 SPECIFIED CODE SECTIONS SHALL BE READ AS FOLLOWS:

-primary access for emergency or Fire Department concerns.
-Alley access is the preferred street pattern
+access for emergency or Fire Department concerns.
+Alley access is the preferred street pattern except for

-except for properties in the Residential Low Density land use designationfor residential development.
-Refer
+properties in the Residential Low Density land use designationfor residential development.
+Refer to RMC 4-7-150.